Kommin-Yang/ChaosSystem/README.md

  ## Controls

-- ZQSD to move around
+- ZQSD/Arrow keys to move around
 - R to reset level
 - Backspace to reset the vehicle orientation
 - SpaceBar to use handbrake